Zhiw/APP4Github/README.md

-# App4Github
+# App4GitHub
-App For Github
+App For GitHub